 This course is for juniors and seniors who wish to gain practical, curriculum-related experience in their specified track area of communications.
-Internship sites must be approved by the internship coordinator/department chair.
+The internship coordinator/department chair must approve internship sites.
 Students must intern under the direction of an internship supervisor on site.
 This internship carries 1-6 hours of credit, which translates into the total number of hours that a student must intern for the semester in which they are registered.